nodemcu/nodemcu-firmware/docs/modules/tls.md

 `tls.cert.auth(pemdata[, pemdata])`

 #### Parameters
-- `enable` A boolean which indicates whether profing should be enabled or not.
+- `enable` A boolean, specifying whether subsequent TLS connections will present a client certificate.
 The default at boot is `false`.
-- `pemdata` A string containing the client certificate to use for profing.
-There second pemdata is the client private key.
+- `pemdata` Two strings, the first containing the PEM-encoded client's certificate and the second containing the PEM-encoded client's private key.

 #### Returns
 `true` if it worked.